-To remove content from a website, you usually need to contact the person who owns the website (the webmaster).
-Even if you found the objectionable content using Google, Google doesn't control the content on websites that show up in search results.
+To remove content from a website, you usually need to contact the webmaster, the person who owns the website .
+Even if you found the content using Google, Google doesn't control the content on the site.

 Why contact the webmaster?

 Even if Google deletes the site or image from our search results, the page still exists on the site.
 This means it can be found through the URL to the site, social media sharing, or other search engines.

 Your best option is to contact the webmaster because they can remove the page entirely.